KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-setup/fluidity-instructions.md

 When using Fluidity, however, there are a few new types of addresses to keep in mind when working with transactions.
 It is not necessary to fully understand all of the address types; only a general understanding is needed.

+## The Meaning (or Lack Thereof) of the "CC" Moniker

+Often in data and code structures related to Fluidity you will see reference to the moniker, "CC."

+For example, `CCaddress` or `CCvout`.

+The letters, "CC", developed organically during the creation of the Fluidity framework, and have since lost their original meaning.

+Now, they simply indicate that the content is related to Fluidity, and nothing more.

 ## Creating and Launching With a Pubkey

 The first address you must understand is the pubkey.
 Any user using a Fluidity based module must have a pubkey indicated in their daemon.
 This forms the basis for all addresses related to various modules.